xmikos/qhangups/README.rst

 Run ``qhangups --help`` to see all available options.
 Start QHangups by running ``qhangups``.

-The first time you start QHangups, you will be presented with simple web browser window where you log into your Google account.
-After logging in and clicking on "SIGN IN", you should see authorization code.
-Copy this code to clipboard, close browser window and paste this code into authorization form.
+The first time you start QHangups, you will be prompted to log into your Google account.
 Your credentials will only be sent to Google, and only OAuth 2 refresh token will be stored locally.

 Help
 ----